SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Windows Defender Configuration Changed"

+    Detects when an feature configuration change is made to Microsoft Windows Defender (enabling or disabling real-time protection, etc.)

+    - **Effort:** master

 ??? abstract "Windows Defender Deactivation Using PowerShell Script"

     Detects attempts to deactivate Windows Defender with PowerShell using ScriptBlockLogging.